 Overall, Michigan football teams won 18, lost 7 and tied 0 when Horace Prettyman’s name was on the roster.
 Although he lacked a “tough” name (Prettyman just doesn’t sound too tough, does it?”), Prettyman played in the trenches (rusher, forward, center and tackle).
 He liked to mix it up and get physical.
 The Wikipeida article linked below notes that he was thrown out of a couple of games for fighting.

 Horace G. Prettyman was connected to many Michigan football “firsts” during his time in Ann Arbor.
 Here are some of the best:

 If you want to read even more about the “interesting” Horace Prettyman go to the link below to learn more about this fascinating man.

 Today is a good day to remember a true Wolverine Pigskin Pioneer.
 Horace Prettyman was a very, very big part of the early history of Michigan Football.
-So, the seventy-third anniversary of his death is a great day to celebrate Horace Greely Prettyman’s memory and appreciate his contributions to Michigan Football history.
+So, the seventy-fifth anniversary of his death is a great day to celebrate Horace Greely Prettyman’s memory and appreciate his contributions to Michigan Football history.
 May the “most interesting” man in Michigan Football History always rest in peace!
 Go Blue!